Skip to main content

 Your insurance for a penile implant

 Medicare or a Medicare Advantage Plan will typically cover a penile implant procedure if it is deemed medically necessary.
-Your doctor is very familiar with their responsibility to document your treatment journey in your medical record.
+Your doctor should be very familiar with their responsibility to document your treatment journey in your medical record.
 This record will aid in showing that a penile implant is medically necessary.
-It is proof that you need the device to achieve an erection.
+It is proof that you need the device to treat impotence/ED.

-All penile implants manufactured by Boston Scientific (the AMS 700™ series implant, Ambicor™ implant, and Tactra™ implant) are devices to treat ED; They may all be eligible for coverage under Medicare and Medicare Advantage when deemed medically necessary.
-Talk to your ED specialist’s office about eligibility.
+All penile implants manufactured by Boston Scientific (the AMS 700™ series implant and Tactra™ implant) are devices to treat ED.
+They may all be eligible for coverage under Medicare and Medicare Advantage when deemed medically necessary.
+To learn about your eligibility for coverage, talk to your insurance provider.

 Insurance plans through your employer or health insurance that you’ve purchased yourself are often referred to as “commercial” plans.
-If a commercial insurance plan covers penile implant surgery, they will often have specific requirements that must be met.
+If a commercial insurance plan covers penile implant surgery, they may have specific coverage requirements that must be met.
 Others will determine coverage based on medical necessity.
 Some may exclude benefits for a penile implant altogether.

-• If the penile implant is a benefit that is excluded (also called a benefit exclusion), call Boston Scientific’s Patient Procedure Access Specialists at (855) 284-1676, option #1.
-They will help you understand the benefit exclusion and discuss your options.
+• If the penile implant is a benefit that is excluded (also called a benefit exclusion), you can call Boston Scientific’s Procedure Access Program at (855) 284-1676, option #1, to speak with a specialist that can provide you with information to support a request to your employer for a benefit exception.

 The contact information for your insurance plan is typically on the back of your insurance card.
-All penile implants manufactured by Boston Scientific (the AMS 700™ series implant, Ambicor™ implant, and Tactra™ implant) are devices to treat ED and qualify as reimbursable when an insurance plan covers penile implant surgery and you qualify for the benefit.
+All penile implants manufactured by Boston Scientific (the AMS 700™ series implant and Tactra™ implant) are devices to treat ED.
+They qualify as reimbursable when an insurance plan covers penile implant surgery and you qualify for the benefit and coverage.

 Keep in mind that how much you will pay out-of-pocket will vary.
 The cost you pay for a penile implant will differ depending upon your insurance plan and the type of facility where the procedure is done.
 Your co-pay, deductible, and co-insurance will determine your financial responsibility (the amount you will have to pay).